isabella232/journeys.en/help/using/release-notes/documentation-updates.md

 ## July 2020 {#july-2020}

+* Added a new section on the Alpha features that are tested among a limited set of customers.
+[Read more](../alpha/alpha-overview.md)
 * Added a new section on the integration with Intelligent Services.
 [Read more](../ai-services/ai-services-overview.md)
 * Added a new section on the test profile creation.
 [Read more](../building-journeys/testing-the-journey.md#create-test-profile).
 * Added information on how to use the **SegmentQualification** node in a journey condition or action.
 [Read more](../segment/using-a-segment.md).